 Pesticides are essential for the survival of the human race.
 By increasing crop and livestock yields, heightening food safety and improving human health, they ensure productivity and our security.
 Without them, we wouldn't be able to produce enough food for the planet.
-Although 35% of the world's crop production is already lost annually due to the effects of weeds, pests and disease, crop losses would double if the use of pesticides were abandoned.
+Although up to 40% of the world's crop production is already lost annually, 6 due to the effects of weeds, pests and disease, crop losses would double if the use of pesticides were abandoned.

-Between 1960 and 1990 extensive pesticide use contributed to crop yields increasing by 98% world-wide8
+Between 1960 and 1990 extensive pesticide use contributed to crop yields increasing by 98% world-wide.8